We accommodate emergency appointments during normal business hours. For after-hours emergencies, call or take your pet directly to:

 The first Rabies shot your pet receives is good for 1 year.
 Subsequent canine Rabies vaccinations immunize your pet for 1- 3 years depending upon the vaccine your dog receives.
-Dogs are required by Illinois State Law to be vaccinated against Rabies.
+Dogs are required by Ohio State Law to be vaccinated against Rabies.
 For cats, we use feline-exclusive rabies vaccines which are good for 1 year.

 Heartworm disease is a serious disease transmitted by infected mosquitoes and, if left untreated can be fatal.
 Heartworm prevention is administered once a month either by pill or by topical application.
 Depending on the specific product you and your veterinarian choose for your pet, heartworm prevention medication can prevent other parasite infestations including internal parasites (worms) and external parasites (fleas).
 Cats can get heartworm, too.
 We recommend cats be on heartworm prevention, and we will discuss your available options during cat’s preventative care exam.
 In accordance with the guidelines of the American Heartworm Society, we recommend all dogs and cats be given year round (12 months) heartworm prevention regardless of lifestyle.